 In the afternoon, drive back to Xi'an and take a walk along Xi'an City Wall, which is regarded as the largest and best preserved city wall in China.
 Afterwards you can freely explore the Shuyuan Men cultural street, which is just at the City wall south gate, lots of local arts and crafts including replicas of antiques, Chinese calligraphy, paintings, jewels and jade articles are sold on this crowded street.
 It is a good place to purchase some souvenirs to bring back home.

-Take morning bullet train to Luoyang (about 2 hours), Luoyang is another famous ancient capital in China.
+Take the morning bullet train to Luoyang (about 2 hours), Luoyang is another famous ancient capital in China.
 Upon arrival, your local tour guide will meet you at Luoyang train station, and drive to visit Longmen Grottoes, it is one of the three major Buddhist Grottoes in China, housing over 100,000 Buddhist status and images.
-Longmen grottoes is caved 1,500 years ago, and is the long established art form playing a significant role in Asian Buddhism cultural evolution.
+Longmen Grottoes is caved 1,500 years ago and is the long-established art form playing a significant role in Asian Buddhism cultural evolution.

 Morning visit Shaolin Temple, located in the Songshan Mountain.
 When it comes to the Shaolin Temple, you must associate it with Chinese martial art.
 It's definitely an attraction not to be missed in China.
 Shaolin Temple is perhaps the best known Mahayana Buddhist monastery in World, so in addition to watching Shaolin Kong Fu Show, you will also be arranged to visit Pagoda Forest, which is a cemetery of 246 small brick pagodas including the ashes of an eminent monk.

 The last but not least attraction to visit in Kaifeng is Qingming River Garden.
-It's a theme park which re-creates the Kaifeng of it's heyday.
-Here you see cultural performances, folk art and music demonstrations.
-Late afternoon, drive back to Zhengzhou and take the flight to the next ancient capital in China, Nanjing.
+It's a theme park which re-creates the Kaifeng of its heyday.
+Here you see cultural performances, folk art, and music demonstrations.
+Late afternoon, board the high-speed train to Nanjing for about 3 hours.

-Today you will start your Nanjing highlights tour at Purple Mountain, a famous scenic area in Nanjing, you will visit several historical sites here.
+Today you will start your Nanjing highlights tour at Purple Mountain, a famous scenic area in Nanjing.
 Dr. Sun Yat Sen Mausoleum is located at the foot of the second peak of Purple Mountain, it's the final resting place of Sun Yat Sen, who is recognized as the father of modern China.
-Traced back earlier, Nanjing was the first capital city of Ming Dynasty.
-At the southern slope of Purple Mountain you will visit Ming Xiaoling Mausoleum, the 14th-century tomb of Emperor Zhu Yuanzhang, who is the first emperor in Ming Dynasty and also the only Ming emperor to be buried outside of Beijing.
+At the southern slope of Purple Mountain, you will visit Ming Xiaoling Mausoleum, the 14th-century tomb of Emperor Zhu Yuanzhang, who is the first emperor in Ming Dynasty and also the only Ming emperor to be buried outside of Beijing.
 Then set off to Linggu Pagoda, also called the temple of soul valley, which is an octagonal pagoda built in 1929 under the direction of a US architect to remember those who died during the revolution.

 Late in the afternoon, take the bullet train to Shanghai, your Shanghai local guide will meet you at the train station and assist you to the hotel.

-In the afternoon visit Shanghai Urban Planning Exhibition Hall, it shows to people and the world the achievements in Shanghai urban planning and construction development.
+In the afternoon visit Shanghai Urban Planning Exhibition Hall, it shows to people and world the achievements in Shanghai urban planning and construction development.
 Then the following will be Shanghai World Financial Center, which is regarded as the third tallest building in the world.
-Afterwards stroll along Nanjing Road to witness the beautiful scenery of the Bund in Shanghai.
-In the evening, you will have a Huangpu River Cruise to enjoy the night scene of Shanghai.
+Afterwards, stroll along Nanjing Road to witness the beautiful scenery of the Bund in Shanghai.

 Today make an excursion to Suzhou, which is known as the ' Venice of the East' and famous for its elegant and exquisite gardens.
 Upon arrival at Suzhou, firstly you will visit Humble Administrator's Garden, as one of the four great gardens in China along with Summer Palace in Beijing, it is the largest garden in Suzhou and the finest garden in southern China because of its charming natural beauty and harmonious construction.

-Morning drive back from Suzhou to Shanghai, then have the rest of today to explore this modern city on your own, go shopping or just walk around the city.
+Morning drive to visit a less visited water town Tongli, it is an excellent choice to experience the water town folk culture.
+Tongli is famous for its gardens, buildings and classic bridges.
+Then return to Shanghai for free by the rest of the day, go shopping or just walk around the city.
 If you have no ideas on where to go, we and your local guide are full of suggestions.

 Pick up from your hotel and drive to the airport or train station for departure.
 Wish you have a pleasant journey home, and WindhorseTour is happily to assist you in extending your tour in China.